doradohunter/medp-33100-final/README.md

 ## **Features**

-- List the key features of the project (the three distinct types of user interactions).
+- The user can edit memories.
+- The user can delete memories.
+- The user can hover over memories to see a cool glare effect.
+- The user can append images to their memories.
+- The user can filter through their memories based on the type of feeling the memory holds.

 ## **Technologies Used**

 - List the technologies and tools used in the project:
-    - We used the JS Library - Vanilla-tilt.js
+    - We used the JS Library: Vanilla-tilt.js
-    - Other

 ## **Live Demo**